foomo/gocontentful/README.md

 `person, err := cc.GetPersonByID(THE_PERSON_ID)`

-ERM provides getters and setters for all fields in the entry.
+Gocontentful provides getters and setters for all fields in the entry.
 Get that person's name (assuming the entry has a "name" field):

 `name := person.Name() // returns Jane`